salvatorericcardi/salvatorericcardi.github.io/README.md

 ## How to contribute

-Create your own fork then clone with `git clone [your repo]` command and enjoy.
+Create your own fork then clone with `git clone [your repo]` and enjoy.
 If you have a good idea, open your issue.

 ## License